Authentication Guide

 3. Authentication Workflow

-1. Token Generation: Use the Program UID and HMAC Key to generate a signed token.
+- JWT Generation: Use the Program UID and HMAC Key to generate a signed JWT.

-2. Sending the Token: Send the signed token to the /auth/token endpoint to obtain a Bearer token.
+- Obtaining the Access Token: Send the signed JWT to the

-• Send the signed token to the Authentication Endpoint /auth/token to receive a Bearer token.
+Send the signed JWT to the Authentication Endpoint /auth to receive an Access Token.

 Example API Call: